Usage of sports-related terminology

 Do not capitalize the names of individual Michigan Intercollegiate Athletic Association (MIAA) teams and events.
 Do capitalize the word All in the term All-MIAA.

 - INCORRECT: Lynn Smith made All-MIAA First Team, and Jeff Brown won an All-MIAA Honorable Mention in volleyball.

 - CORRECT: Lynn Smith made All-MIAA first team, and Jeff Brown won an All-MIAA honorable mention in volleyball.

-- CORRECT: While the college played in the MIAA tournament, the team did not win an MIAA championship.
+- CORRECT: While the university played in the MIAA tournament, the team did not win an MIAA championship.